pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

     Return the elapsed time since the sim started up, in floating point seconds.
 This is continues to count upward even if the sim is paused.

+    :return float: elapsed time in seconds

+    Value *does not* reset on new flight, only on simulator re-start.

     .. warning:: :py:func:`getElapsedTime` is not a very good timer!
 It lacks precision in both its data type and its source.
                  Do not attempt to use it for time critical applications like network multiplayer.